TheRealKwabena/T2-User-Interface/README.md

 # Conceptual design mapping

 Our system consists of frontend and backend subsystems, in which messages to and from the subsystems are sent over MQTT using publish/subscribe to transfer the data, and get filtered through a gateway.
 Once the required filtering and processing has occurred, the subsystem that requested data to be processed will handle the data.
+For a more detailed look of our Project Design [check our presentation on Slideshare](https://www.slideshare.net/slideshow/embed_code/key/FvIav4wG9BAMi5?hostedIn=slideshare&page=upload):

 <br>